 --locals-coalescing-strategy |

-Enum (root_operand,root_operand_excluding_args,aggressive) | No (default root_operand) | Determines the out-of-ssa variable name coalescing strategy used by the compiler. root_operand coalesces based on the original variable name, root_operand_excluding_args is the same but won't coalesce subroutine arguments whilst aggressive will attempt to minimise the number of local variables used regardless of name or type - based only on variable lifetimes.
+Enum (root_operand,root_operand_excluding_args,aggressive) | No (default root_operand) | Determines the out-of-SSA variable name coalescing strategy used by the compiler. root_operand coalesces based on the original variable name, root_operand_excluding_args is the same but will not coalesce subroutine arguments, whilst aggressive will attempt to minimise the number of local variables used regardless of name or type - based only on variable lifetimes.
 The strategy used can affect output code legibility and size. |

 --output-awst |

-Flag | No (default false) | Output a human readable representation of the AWST generated by compilation. |
+Flag | No (default false) | Output a human-readable representation of the AWST generated by compilation. |

 --output-awst-json |

-Flag | No (default false) | Output a json encoded representation of the AWST generated by compilation |
+Flag | No (default false) | Output a JSON-encoded representation of the AWST generated by compilation. |

 --output-teal |

-Flag | No (default true) | Output *.approval.teal and *.clear.teal files for smart contracts and *.teal files for logic signatures |
+Flag | No (default true) | Output *.approval.teal and *.clear.teal files for smart contracts and *.teal files for logic signatures. |

 --output-source-map |

-Flag | No (default true) | Output debug source maps |
+Flag | No (default true) | Output debug source maps. |

 --output-arc32 |

-Flag | No (default true) | Output an ARC32 compliant spec file for ARC4 smart contracts. |
+Flag | No (default true) | Output an ARC32-compliant spec file for ARC4 smart contracts. |

 --output-arc56 |

-Flag | No (default true) | Output an ARC56 compliant spec file for ARC4 smart contracts. |
+Flag | No (default true) | Output an ARC56-compliant spec file for ARC4 smart contracts. |

 --output-bytecode |

 Flag | No (default false) | Output *.approval.bin and *.clear.bin files for smart contracts and *.bin files for logic signatures.
-This will require any template variables to have a value |
+This will require any template variables to have a value. |

 --output-ssa-ir |

-Flag | No (default false) | Output a representation of the SSA IR nodes for advanced debugging purposes |
+Flag | No (default false) | Output a representation of the SSA IR nodes for advanced debugging purposes. |

 --output-destructured-ir |

-Flag | No (default false) | Output a representation of the destructured (out of ssa) IR nodes for advanced debugging purposes |
+Flag | No (default false) | Output a representation of the destructured (out of SSA) IR nodes for advanced debugging purposes. |

 --output-optimization-ir |

-Flag | No (default false) | Output a representation of the IR nodes after each optimization round for advanced debugging purposes |
+Flag | No (default false) | Output a representation of the IR nodes after each optimisation round for advanced debugging purposes. |

 --output-memory-ir |

-Flag | No (default false) | Output a representation of the Memory IR nodes for advanced debugging purposes |
+Flag | No (default false) | Output a representation of the Memory IR nodes for advanced debugging purposes. |

 --puya-path |

 String | No | The Puya path used for compilation.
-If not provided, puya-ts will attempt to download a compatible binary for your platform from the puya GitHub releases page. |
+If not provided, puya-ts will attempt to download a compatible binary for your platform from the Puya GitHub releases page. |